John Flamsteed (August 19, 1646 - December 31, 1719)

 Seconde Édition.

 F.G.
-Deschamps, Paris.
+Deschamps, Paris

-was available online at the Linda Hall Library, Digital Servies.
+Available online at the Linda Hall Library, Digital Servies.

 - Johann Elert Bode, 1782.